fatmaelzahraaeid/ThebioMLPlayBook_tutorials/README.md

-# The BioML PlayBook: The Art of Making ML Work _for_ Biology No One Speaks About!
+# _Beyond the Textbook_: The Unwritten BioML PlayBook
 ## Open Source Tutorials, Software & Datasets

 A set of **Jupyter notebooks** and **datasets** sharing practical know-how for enabling ML models on biological data.
 Distilled from over two decades of hands-on experience.